A.I. Enhanced Human Insight

 Executive Summary Strong Market Performance: The fourth quarter witnessed a significant equity rally, driven by the U.S. election outcome.
 The S&P 500 achieved a 25.0% annual return, building upon 2023's robust performance.
 Interest Rate Volatility: Interest rates increased throughout the quarter, impacting fixed-income markets and likely helping cause the equity sell-off at the end of the year.
 Growth Stock Dominance: Growth stocks continued to outperform, while small-cap value stocks showed some signs of a potential catch-up trade.
 AIQ’s strategies generally performed well in both the fourth quarter and for the year.
 Market Outlook: The market outlook is cautiously optimistic, with indicators such as a strong labor market, stable inflation, and potential pro-growth policies under the new administration being monitored closely Key Risks: Valuation Concerns: High stock market valuations pose a risk, particularly for large-cap companies.
 Inflation Uncertainty: The outlook for inflation remains complex and could significantly impact both equities and fixed income.
 Geopolitical Risks: Ongoing global conflicts and potential policy shifts under the new administration could increase market volatility.
 Investment Strategy: Maintain a focus on growth stocks at reasonable valuations, while broadening exposure beyond the largest companies.
 Favor small and mid-cap companies with strong fundamentals and growth drivers.
 Remain cautious on bonds due to low credit spreads and potential for interest rate volatility.
 Adjusted portfolio hedging strategies to mitigate risks associated with increased volatility and potential market drawdowns.

-By AIQ Asset Management May 6, 2024
+By AIQ Asset Management October 28, 2024

 These statements were not made by clients and do not guarantee future performance or success; no compensation was exchanged for endorsements.